Mercury poisoning: Dental amalgam toxicity

 Dental amalgam is a possible cause of low-level mercury poisoning due to its use in dental fillings.
 Discussion on the topic includes debates on whether amalgam should be used, with critics arguing that its toxic effects make it unsafe.

 Cosmetics

 Some skin whitening products contain the toxic mercury(II) chloride as the active ingredient.
 When applied, the chemical readily absorbs through the skin into the bloodstream.
 The use of mercury in cosmetics is illegal in the United States.
 However, cosmetics containing mercury are often illegally imported.
 Following a certified case of mercury poisoning resulting from the use of an imported skin whitening product, the United States Food and Drug Administration warned against the use of such products.
 Symptoms of mercury poisoning have resulted from the use of various mercury-containing cosmetic products.
-The use of skin whitening products is especially popular amongst Asian women.
+The use of skin whitening products is especially popular among Asian women.
 In Hong Kong in 2002, two products were discovered to contain between 9,000 and 60,000 times the recommended dose.